Skip to content

 MARMALADE HISTORY

 It is believed that the first recorded recipe for marmalade in Britain was written in 1683 by a Scottish gentlewoman named Janet Keiller.
-Keiller's recipe called for boiling the oranges, removing the pulp, and then boiling the remaining peel with sugar and water to create a thick, sticky jam
+Keiller's recipe called for boiling the oranges, removing the pulp, and then boiling the remaining peel with sugar and water to create a thick, sticky marmalade

 Marmalade for everyone proper or improper